THE BEST OUTDOORS FIRST AID KITS OF 2019

 When you are preparing for a trip in the wilderness, you are going to need to consider the amount of time that you will be out on the trail.
 There are day trips that you can enjoy, weekend trips, and multiday trips that can last anywhere from a week or so to a few months.
 Each of these trips should be prepared for differently, but you should also take the number of people and the type of exploration that you'll be enjoying along the way into account.
 Hiking means that you will be following trails that are well-marked.
 Backpacking trips are slightly longer than a one day hike; these are often weekend to week-long trips.
 Mountaineering means trekking to heights that are typically at least 5,000 feet above sea level.

 When you are hiking, nothing is more prohibitive than having a large backpack to slow you down.
 A great way to minimize the weight is to find a compact kit that is lightweight and can easily fit in or attach to your bag.
-Most hiking first aid kits that you will want to consider are going to weigh less than a pound.
+Most wilderness first aid kits that you will want to consider are going to weigh less than a pound.

 The Adventure Medical Kit is a lightweight kit that features a waterproof design.
 In fact, even the zipper on this kit is designed to be waterproof, so if your kit accidentally gets submerged, the contents inside of the kit will remain dry.
 The seams on the bag are taped for added protection, and the kit has a double layer bag as well.
 In this kit, you will find materials to care for wounds, bandages, blister, and burn care essentials, medications that you may need along the way, tweezers, and pre-cut moleskin.
 This product is one of the most waterproof first aid kits on the market, which makes it great for weekend backpacking trips.
+Our top tip for the best first aid kit for backpacking.

 The Survival Prep Warehouse Survival Kit is one that was designed for two people to use in an emergency, but if you like to go hiking, the kit is designed for a period of 72 hours.
 In fact, the kit comes with 25 essentials that you may need while you are out in nature, and they are all stored away in a bright red backpack that has plenty of additional space that you can use to store snacks and other things that you need for your hiking trip.
 The kit also includes bandages, cleaning pads, a medical tape, tweezers, scissors, water, and even some food bars that you can use if you need to replenish your energy.
 This first aid kit is great if you get lost along the trail.